MrDomocle/VEX/README.md

+To run code: make a python pj in vexcode and paste all of main.py in it

 Open source control (3rd icon from the top in the left sidebar), download git when it asks you
 Run in VS Code shell (ctrl+\`):
 ```